 Homework: There will be three types of collected homework assignments: Reading Assignments, WeBWorK Exercises, and Main Exercises.
 There will be roughly two Reading Assignments due each week which will involve reading a section of the text and submitting written responses to specific reading questions, creating some of your own questions, and reflecting on your own understanding.
 These will be worth eight points each.
 WeBWorK Exercises will be due three times a week, Monday, Wednesday and Friday before the beginning of class.
 These will be done online where you will receive immediate feedback as to whether or not your solution is correct.
 Each WeBWorK assignment will usually contain 3-6 problems, and each problem will be worth roughly one point each.
 Each week you will turn in one Main Exercises assignment, usually on Mondays.
 These will be worth twenty points each.
 You are encouraged to work on all these homework assignments with others; however, you must write up your final solutions individually without comparing your final work to others'.
 The details of these assignments are explained in a separate handout.
 Note that most class days there will be at least two types of assignments (one of which will be online) due.
-Homework should be handed in on time, and may not be graded or read otherwise.
+Homework should be handed in on time.
 Of course, I realize you may miss a couple of assignments due to illness or other emergencies.
-You may turn in two Main Exercises assignments up to roughly 48 hours late (due by 9:45am in my office on Wednesday) no questions asked.
-Speak with me if your other homework is late for a special reason.
+You may turn in two Main Exercises assignments up to roughly 48 hours late (due by 9:30am in my office on Wednesday) no questions asked.
+Beyond your two free lates for the Main Exercises, there will be a 10% penalty for each 24 hour period it is late after the due date and time up to four days.
+Anything turned in four or more days late will have a 50% penalty.
+Be sure to turn in everything!
+Work will receive at least partial credit up until the time I return assignments to the class.
+Once I have returned Main Exercises assignments to class, no credit can be earned, but work will be reviewed.

-Occasionally, I may ask you to rework homework that has been handed in on time, to be handed in one class period after being returned.
-If substantial further work is needed, I may expect you to do this before receiving any credit.
 In addition to the collected homework problems, there will be problems that we work on but may not finish in class.
 You will be expected to make sure you know how to complete each of those problems.

 Labs: The Thursday labs will be problem-solving sessions where we will focus on more challenging problems or applications in groups of three.
 I will be available to answer any questions you might have, but you should first utilize the resources you have within your group.
-Each student must write up her/his/hir own solutions, and it is important that the group members work together to ensure that everyone understands the material.
+Each student should write up her/his/hir own solutions, and it is important that the group members work together to ensure that everyone understands the material.
 Groups are expected to be productive and work as a team.
 The more understanding that is accomplished in class, the less that you need to work towards outside of class.
 I may give announced or pop quizzes in lab to check team productivity.
+We will discuss this more on Thursday.

-Quizzes: On Monday, December 3rd there will be a 20-30 minute quiz on Sections 8.1-8.5.
+Quizzes: On Wednesday, December 4th there will be a 20-30 minute quiz on Sections 10.1-10.5.
 I may also occasionally give a 10-15 minute quiz in lab as noted above.
 No calculators will be allowed for quizzes.
 Extra time will not be allowed for those arriving late to class.
 Under no circumstances may a quiz be made up.
 In extreme cases and if you inform me at least two class days in advance, I will allow you to take a quiz before the scheduled time, if it is announced.